andrewalbers/CardCreator/README.md

 How to Use It
 =============

-_Apart from just changing all the art and game text in contents.csv, you'll probably also want to modify the template itself.
+_Apart from changing all the art and editing the game text in contents.csv, you'll probably also want to modify the template itself.
 Here's an example:_

 Say I want to add a a new Pilot icon to certain cards to show that those characters can fly spaceships.